-According to Sydney’s Powerhouse Museum, who have a Boema (or, as they call it, a Bo-Ema) in their collection, they were soon installed in Sydney cafes including the American Coffee Lounge at Wynyard.
-The museum also reports that a Boema was used at the Pasha nightclub restaurant in Cooma during the construction of the Snowy Mountains Hydro-electric Scheme, when thousands of European workers transformed the culture of the region.
+According to Sydney’s Powerhouse Museum, which has a Boema (or, as they call it, a Bo-Ema) in their collection, they were soon installed in Sydney cafes including the American Coffee Lounge at Wynyard.
+The museum also reports that a Boema was used at the Pasha nightclub restaurant in Cooma during the construction of the Snowy Mountains Hydro-electric Scheme when thousands of European workers transformed the culture of the region.

 Over time, Boema modified the design to suit Australian tastes, raising the “group heads” so the machine could accommodate a mug (the group head is the part of the machine that showers pressurized hot water over the freshly ground and tamped coffee).
 Boema is still making machines in Australia.
 The company is now owned by the Gibbs family who took over the business in 1992.

 Note: Even “from the horse’s mouth” accounts vary when it comes to putting precise dates to espresso machine history.
 Peter Bancroft told The Age he first imported Gaggia machines after an overseas trip in 1953, and only later began to manufacture them under licence.
 However, Flavio Vedelago, who worked for Bancroft, was quoted in an earlier article as saying Bancrofts began to manufacture the machines in 1951.
 The Powerhouse Museum claims Boema began manufacture in 1956, whereas I’m reliably informed by someone in the trade that 1959 was the actual date.